Hedgehog-Technologies/ht_mlotool/docs/definitions.md

 ### Audio Occlusion

-The inability for sound to travel from Point A to Point B.
+The inability of person at Point A to hear a sound made at Point B.

 ### Dat151.Rel File